The latest updates and resources for the St. Paul’s community during the global coronavirus (COVID-19) pandemic

 - Resources from the Diocese of NC

 - Viewing services on Facebook (Notes and Tips)

-- Weekly Update July 30, 2021: A Letter from the RectorDear Friends, This week I would like to thank you for your generosity, invite […]
+- Weekly Update October 15, 2021: A Letter from the RectorDear Friends, This week I want to draw your attention to the next three […]

-- Weekly Update July 16, 2021: A Letter from the Associate RectorDear Friends, Summer is upon us!
-I hope you are finding times of rest, […]
+- Weekly Update September 24, 2021: A Letter from the Associate RectorDear Friends, I hope this message finds you well.
+Despite all the stresses of […]

 How can I help?